MeisamMahdian/showcase-todolist-single-container/README.md

 # Todo List Widget

+**[Note: This code has been generated mainly by copilot as an example.
+It has not passed quality controls to be used in production]**

 A Mendix pluggable widget that provides a fully functional todo list interface with add, toggle, and display capabilities.

 ## Features

 - **Display Todo Items**: Shows a list of todo items from a Mendix data source
 - **Add New Items**: Allows users to add new todo items with a simple input interface
 - **Toggle Completion**: Users can check/uncheck items to mark them as completed
 - **Edit Items**: Edit button for each todo item to trigger custom edit actions
 - **Delete Items**: Delete button for each todo item with hover-to-reveal UI
 - **Responsive Design**: Mobile-friendly interface that adapts to different screen sizes
 - **Modern UI**: Clean, card-based design with hover effects and smooth transitions
 - **Customizable**: Configurable placeholder text and comprehensive action system

 ## Configuration